acenet-arc/cloud_from_a_to_z/setup.md

 1. Get a general Compute Canada account
 2. Get a Compute Canada Cloud account

-To get a Compute Canada account you need to either be a faculty member or librarian at a recognized academic institution in Canada or be sponsored by someone who is.
+To get a Compute Canada account you need to either be a faculty member or librarian at a recognized academic institution in Canada or be know someone who is that can sponsor your Compute Canada account.
 To get a Compute Canada account follow the instructions provided on this [Compute Canada page](https://www.computecanada.ca/research-portal/account-management/apply-for-an-account/).

 Once you have a CC account, you then apply for a cloud account [here](https://www.computecanada.ca/research-portal/national-services/compute-canada-cloud/create-a-cloud-account/).
 You will need to provide your CC account user name and an email associated with your CC account.